 To use our new feature, you need to have an announceable prefix equal to or larger than /24 IPv4 (/48 IPv6) and own our Kronos Cloud or Proto Compute solution.

-To create a BGP session connection request, contact our Customer Support team by writing to firstname.lastname@example.org or by creating a ticket.
+To create a BGP session connection request, contact our Customer Support team by writing to firstname.lastname@example.org or create a ticket.

 Once we fulfill your request, you will be able to connect to any Heficed or our Internet Providers’ communities.